shouryade/mycroft/README.md

 open garphana interface at http://localhost:3000
-load Grafana dashboard by copying the grafana.json file ./configs
+load Grafana dashboard by copying the grafana.json file ./configs load Grafana dashboard by copying the grafana.json file ./configs

 ## Volumes

 - postgres-data: Stores PostgreSQL database data.
+- Grafana: Stores persistent Grafana data, such as dashboards and configurations.
 - Grafana: Stores persistent Grafana data, such as dashboards and configurations.

 ## Monitoring